MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 !!! note Scripting torque allows for the use of radians
     See [rotational force API](#)

-TODO - Shouldn't the in-between frames be ignored?
-In other words, how is it doing FixedUpdate?

 ## Creating a Physical Entity
 For an entity to become a physical entity:
 1. Have an [active collider](#collidability)